 Jonathan Schiller is a co-founder and managing partner of Boies Schiller Flexner.
 He has led the firm’s recent expansion in London; Washington, DC; and California.
 His substantial litigation successes for the firm include co-lead counsel for the class action plaintiffs in the In Re Vitamins antitrust litigation, which the presiding judge determined "uncovered the illegal actions of vitamins manufacturers across the globe", and in which a record antitrust settlement of $1.05 billion was achieved for the class.
 Who’s Who Legal recognised Mr Schiller as one of its most highly regarded individuals, naming him “the real deal” in their listing of the top 10 international commercial litigators for 2011.
 Who’s Who Legal has continued to recognise Mr Schiller as an international leader in litigation (2012–2018).

-He has led the successful defence of Barclays in US bankruptcy court in New York against a $13 billion claim from the Lehman Brothers Estate, stemming from its purchase of the North American operations of Lehman Brothers, and has recovered in excess of $9 billion for Barclays through 2018, including most recently £250 million from Lehman in the LBIE litigation through London courts.
+In 2020, Mr. Schiller led the successful defence of Barclays in US Federal District Court in securing dismissal of In re: ICE LIBOR Antitrust Litigation lawsuit.
+From 2012-2018, Mr. Schiller led the successful defence of Barclays in bankruptcy court in New York against a $13 billion claim from the Lehman Brothers Estate, stemming from its purchase of the North American operations of Lehman Brothers, and has recovered in excess of $9 billion for Barclays through 2018, including most recently £250 million from Lehman in the LBIE litigation through London courts.
 Mr Schiller is currently leading the defence of Barclays of billions of dollars of claims in LIBOR class actions in SDNY following the bank’s $453 million LIBOR settlement in 2012.

-He represents OPAP, a global gaming company, in ongoing disputes with the Hellenic Republic (Greek state), and Casinos Austria (CASAG).
+He represents OPAP, a global gaming company, in ongoing disputes with the Hellenic Republic (Greek state).
 Mr Schiller successfully prosecuted an international arbitration claim in 2017 on behalf of OPAP in the Court of International Arbitration over the Greek state’s appropriation of valuable licence rights in the Greek lottery.

 Mr Schiller represents fantasy sports website DraftKings in various jurisdictions over the legality of the multibillion-dollar daily fantasy sports business.
 New York, Massachusetts, and other states subsequently legalised this activity.